placeholder_200x200

 CLASSROOM EQUIPMENT

-Promethean Board, Apple TV and teacher guided iPad, educational software and apps, document cameras, classroom audio-systems and interactive learning subscriptions such as Brainpop and Exact Path.
+Promethean Board, educational software and apps, document cameras, classroom audio-systems and interactive learning subscriptions such as Brainpop and Boost Reading.

 Visit NCA: